EddieAbbondanzio/eddieabbondanz.io/content/post/xj/gentex-177-mirror-install/index.md

 ---
-title: 'Installing a Gentex 177 Auto Dimming Rear View Mirror'
+title: "Installing a Gentex 177 Auto Dimming Rear View Mirror"
 date: 2021-04-24
 type: post
-series: 'XJ Build'
+series: "XJ Build"
-thumbnail: '/post/xj/gentex-177-mirror-install/images/thumbnail.jpg'
+thumbnail: "/post/xj/gentex-177-mirror-install/images/thumbnail.jpg"
-featuredImage: '/post/xj/gentex-177-mirror-install/images/19.jpg'
 ---

 It's hard to explain, but driving a car at night that has an auto dimming rear view mirror is a real treat.
 It's one of those things that you'll never notice when it's working, but as soon as you don't have it you'll notice its absence immediately.